 Thus my new citizenship, those green naturalization documents stowed away in my dad’s filing cabinet, seemed to take on astronomically-larger proportions within days of our procuring them.
 I remembered that on the day we picked up our papers, the woman behind the glass partition reminded us that if we wanted to travel to Germany now, we had to apply for a passport.
 It was illegal for German citizens to try to enter Germany without one, and we could be subject to a fine of 5,000 euros.
 Now, I couldn’t get into Germany under any circumstance without that passport.
 People had told me that I was lucky, that one day I would understand that: how a world of possibilities (by “world,” I suppose they meant “Europe”) was being opened to me.
 So they congratulated me on my citizenship, and I accepted their congratulations hesitantly, because it was not something I had worked for.
 Yet it had been just weeks since the citizenship had come through, and already, unexpectedly and within the context of a pandemic, I was beginning to comprehend the luck of our papers, their power and their vastness.

 It took one email to get an appointment for an emergency passport appointment.
 My father and I arrived at the building much too early again, and he drove us around the neighborhood by the United Nations to kill time, admiring the handsome buildings at Sutton Place.
 We could not stop for diner food because all of the local diners were closed, and it was early enough in quarantine that the sight of Midtown quiet and empty was still uncanny to us.
-We marveled at how quickly the trip had been, less than half the time it normally would take.
+We marveled at how quickly the trip had been.
 A guard measured our temperatures at the front door, and then we only came into contact with one other person, the same woman who had delivered our naturalization documents that day in February, when the future felt, somehow, much more open than it did now.
 She sat behind that same glass partition, so we never even had to worry about wearing masks—which again, at that point, were still novel.

 The passports were meant to take one to three weeks, but in the end they took four.
 I followed the FedEx tracking number during the week I knew they were in transit from the Consulate in Manhattan, and slowly tore open the envelope, labeled “urgent,” when I finally had my hands on it.
 My handwriting spelling out our address, scrawled down four weeks before and passed back across that counter through the familiar sliding box, was faded on the front of the package now.
 Inside were two passports and absolutely nothing else.
 I pulled out my own and felt its weight in my hand for a moment, almost recoiling at it.
 All this effort, and now it had arrived, and this is what I felt?
 Perverse?
 It felt much the way that the first unemployment deposit from the New York State Department of Labor had felt the week before: like I had been given something I wasn’t supposed to have, because it had been ingrained into me for such a long time that I shouldn’t have it, or ever desire it.
 That to accept something like this from the state felt wrong, and that I shouldn’t get too attached, as it might be snatched from me at any time.